 Students in Year 9 will have the choice of four elective subjects to study throughout the year, each studied for one semester.
-Electives must be chosen from the subject offerings detailed below, and students must choose a minimum of one from each of the learning areas listed.
-The fourth choice can be any of the subjects listed that have not already been selected.

-THE ARTS TECHNOLOGY HUMANITIES AND SOCIAL SCIENCES / LANGUAGES
+THE ARTS TECHNOLOGY HUMANITIES AND SOCIAL SCIENCES Languages

-Dance Digital Technologies Geography
+Dance Digital Technologies Geography Italian

 Drama Materials & technologies Economics & Business

 Music specialisations Civics and Citizenship

-Visual Art Food specialisations Italian
+Visual Art Food specialisations

-Media Engineering principles & systems
+Media Arts Engineering principles & systems

 Subject selection is a collaborative and informed process.
-Students will engage in subject offering reviews as part of their Access program in Term 3, leading into the subject selection process being opened.
+Students will engage in subject offering reviews as part of their LYF program in Term 3, leading into the subject selection process being opened.
 This ensures students have an awareness of the subjects on offer, why they should choose these subjects, and how they might support or influence their pathways into senior schooling and beyond.
-These Access lessons, along with this course guide, are integral in supporting students to make their choices.
+These LYF lessons, along with this course guide, are integral in supporting students to make their choices.